CHIYUCHEN/SBD/data_catalog.md

 The script starts by creating a cleanup table `landuse_cleanup` by selecting specific columns from the original `landuse` table based on certain conditions and ordering.

-#### Distinct Description Tables

-Separate tables are created to store distinct codes (`cdig1`, `cdig2`, `cdig3`) along with their descriptions (`cdig1desc`, `cdig2desc`, `cdig3desc`).
-These tables help in maintaining a clean reference to the codes and their corresponding descriptions.

-#### Intermediate Tables
+#### Lookup Tables

 Tables `landuse1`, `landuse2`, and `landuse3` are created to handle the relationships between the codes and their descriptions.
-These tables have foreign key constraints referencing the respective description tables.

 #### Parcel Table

 A table named `parcel` is created to store parcel information, including geometry (`geom`) related to land use.
-This table references the `landuse3` table via a foreign key constraint.

-#### Lookup Table

-Tables named `cdig1desc`, `cdig2desc`, `cdig3desc`, and `vacbldg` are created to store codes for various states of their descriptions.

 #### Data Insertion

-- The script populates the various description tables (`cdig1desc`, `cdig2desc`, `cdig3desc`, `vacbldg`) with their respective codes and descriptions.
-- Inserts data into intermediate tables (`landuse1`, `landuse2`, `landuse3`) that link the codes with their descriptions.
+- Inserts data into lookup tables (`landuse1`, `landuse2`, `landuse3`) that link the codes with their descriptions.
-- Inserts data into the `parcel` table, which contains information about parcels of land, referencing the `landuse3` table.
+- Inserts data into the `parcel` table, which contains information about parcels of land.

 #### Normalization ETL Code